-As of December 31, 2022, International Financial Reporting Standards (IFRS) shareholders' equity of USD 26.6 billion and subordinated debt of USD 8.9 billion were part of the capital available in the Group's SST available financial resources (AFR).
-Further adjustments usually include items such as intangible assets, deferred tax assets and liabilities, allowing for discounting of liabilities and the value of in-force business, and market-consistent valuation of external debt according to the methodology under SST.
+As of December 31, 2023, shareholders' equity based on IFRS Accounting Standards of USD 24.9 billion and subordinated debt of USD 8.6 billion were part of the capital available in the Group's SST available financial resources (AFR).
+Further adjustments to derive SST AFR typically include deductions for proposed dividends and share buyback, goodwill and intangible assets, deferred tax assets and liabilities, as well as the market-consistent valuation of insurance liabilities, which includes market value margin (MVM) and the value of in-force business.
+The MVM, also known as risk margin, is the cost of future regulatory risk capital stemming from the present portfolio of assets and liabilities.